 No uniform model/ strategy exists.
-Care workers follow a task centred approach and due to the lack of time only basic needs are met.
+Care workers follow task centred approach and due to the lack of time only basic needs are met.
 However, like managers also care workers value the disabled person.

-One of the main factors to illustrate person-centred care is communication and teamwork.
+One of the main factors to illustrate person-cantered care is communication and teamwork.
 Communication flow and teamwork is not formally regulated.
 It works on informal bases.
 Sometimes information is shared with care workers and sometimes not.
 Care workers value teamwork.
-They see a team as a group of persons which includes a care worker, nurse and a disabled person.
+They see a team as a group of persons which includes care worker, nurse and a disabled person.
 The team's aim is to satisfy client basic needs.

 Communication/ small talk is important.
 They always say hello, introduce themselves, explain what they are doing.
-However, sometimes reactive language is used, sometimes they are irritable, have no time to sit at the bed and simply listen to the client.
-But they understand how important listening is, although it is excused due to the lack of time.
+However, sometimes reactive language is used, sometimes they are irritable, have no time to sit at the bed and simple listen to the client.
+But they understand how important is listening although it is excused due to the lack of time.
 Care workers can use different tools of alternative communication.
-They do not pay attention to cultural or religious background.
-All people are more or less similar.
+They do not pay attention to cultural or religious background all persons are more or less similar.
 The only difference is language, and they divide disabled persons according to native language: either Estonians or Russians, and as care workers are older and they have learned Russian at school, they see no problems in connection with "cultural background".

-Involvement is often a synonym of activation.
+Involvement is often synonym of activation.
 For example, involvement is that when a disabled person wants to open a bottle, the care worker activates him/ her by encouraging him/ her to do it himself/ herself.
 If client himself does not speak then additional information is received from relatives.
 However, the involvement of relatives is not effective if the relatives themselves are not interested.
 Often the attitudes of the relatives are problematic - too much is expected from the hospital and nursing home.
 Not all workers think that the client's involvement is important.

 This project has been funded with support from the European Commission.
-Erasmus+

-I his publication reflects the views only of the dathers, and the cannot be held responsible for any use which may be made of the information contained therein.
-This publication reflects the views only of the authors, and the Commission
+This publication reflects the views only of the addition, and the cannot be held responsible for any use which may be made of the information contained therein.